anuzpandey/laravel-nepali-date/README.md

 // Format Specifiers are supported and listed below LaravelNepaliDate::from($nepDate)->toEnglishDate(format: 'l, j F Y', locale: 'np');
 // Result: आइतबार, २२ बैशाख १९९६

+// Get total days in a month of a year use Anuzpandey\LaravelNepaliDate\Enums\NepaliMonth;
+// month can be NepaliMonth::XXX or month number (1-12)
+LaravelNepaliDate::daysInMonth(NepaliMonth::BAISAKH, 2053);
+// Result: 31

+// Get total days in a year LaravelNepaliDate::daysInYear(2053);
+// Result: 365
 ```

 ## Format Specifiers